greggirwin/red-hof/code-analysis/README.md

 ## Data sample

+With properly chosen designs we can make iterators code both very readable and concise.
+Another problem we may solve is that each wheel reinvention is time investments and extra risk of bugs.

 To that end, a total of **1622 loop constructs** were extracted from the following projects (ordered by cumulative loops size):
 - vid-extension-kit.r